Frequently Asked Questions for Tissue Donors

 After I have donated may I resume my normal activities for the day?

 As long as you do nothing strenuous it is fine to immediately resume regular activities, however, please refrain from any heavy lifting or hard physical activity, such as playing tennis.
 You may resume working out and playing sports after 24 hours.

 How old is too old to participate?

 There is no upper age limit.
-In effect, if you fulfill the donor qualifications, you may donate; however, please be sure to pay special attention to the parameters involving mental acuity, joint replacement, and foreign objects in the body.
+In effect, if you fulfill the donor qualifications, you may donate; however, please be sure to pay special attention to the parameters involving mental acuity.

 May I donate again?